FranBowden/SharedShows/README.md

 ## Features

-- Compare Netflix, Prime, or Disney catalogs across two countries
+- Compare Netflix, Prime Video, or Disney+ catalogs across two countries
 - Filter by movies or TV shows
-- Display detailed information: title, description, year, poster
+- Display detailed information: title, description, year, and poster
-- Clean and responsive UI for easy browsing
+- Clean, responsive UI for easy browsing
-- Built using **Watchmode API** to provide accurate streaming availability
+- Built using the **Watchmode API** for accurate streaming availability

----
+- Posters fetched from the **TMDB API**

 ## Tech Stack